 By going to a University abroad, you will be amongst people of your own age offering you many opportunities to make friends and social contacts, further enhancing your language skills.
 You may also be eligible for financial support from bodies such as Erasmus or Universitas 21.

 Some students prefer to spend their Year Abroad as a teaching assistant in a school.
-This is available to students who are studying French, German, Hispanic Studies and Italian, and are only studying one or two languages.
+This is available to students who are studying French, German, Spanish and Italian, and are only studying one or two languages.

 This is a salaried placement of between six and nine months at a school in a country where your target language is widely spoken.
 This scheme is administered by the British Council.

-Completing a Work Placement is available to students who are studying French, German, Hispanic Studies and Italian.
+Completing a Work Placement is available to students who are studying French, German, Spanish and Italian.
 Students who have secured work placements either independantly or through the Department have benefited from a significant improvement in their language skills, as well as gaining invaluable experience for their future careers.

 We will source a certain number of placements each year to which students can apply, but we will also provide support if you wish to find your own placement.
 According to the Department’s regulations, any placement should be in an authentic foreign-language-speaking environment and ‘must mirror as closely as possible the demands of a graduate-level position’.
 Bar work, for example, is not acceptable.

 - a European-wide fashion brand based in Dusseldorf

 - a PR agency in France

 - an IT start-up company in France

 - a football magazine in Germany